hmkcode/hmkcode.github.io/_posts/android/2018-8-22-android-recyclerview.markdown

 ## ( 3 ) Add RecyclerView to Layout

-- Add `RecyclerView` to layout the activity layout.
+- Add `RecyclerView` to the activity layout.

 **`activity_main.xml`**